 (b) the transcript of proceedings in the case before the Court.

-[Rule 71F inserted in Gazette 31 Dec 2013 p.
+[Rule 71F inserted: Gazette 31 Dec 2013 p.
 6554-5.]

 71. Access to records and things (registry)

 (1) This rule does not apply to searches for, and inspections of, Court documents and information using the website called the eCourts Portal of Western Australia.